ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-10-am-i-smarter-than-a-text-generator.md

 Several benchmark datasets (e.g., HellaSwag, LogiQA, Winogrande, etc.) were even built to examine these skills.
 As a human, I find myself asking: how well will I fare on these benchmarks?

-The purpose of this blog post is threefold:
+The main purpose of this blog post is to perform a proper human evaluation using myself as a test subject.
+However, we can't just compare two accuracies and call it a day.
+So, I plan to uncover three things from this small experiment:

 - First, I want to see how well I'll perform when subjected to the same evaluation (task instruction) most LLMs undergo.
 - Second, I want to assess individual examples and determine if they effectively test the skills for which they were designed to evaluate.
 - Finally, I want to identify cases where the model's response disagrees with mine, and verify if this disparity is just an annotation error, a random fluke, or an erroneous attribute of the data sample.